LLNL/axom/src/components/sidre/docs/sphinx/file_io.rst

 Parallel File I/O
 -----------------

-To accomplish parallel I/O, Sidre provides the IOManager class within .
+To accomplish parallel I/O, Sidre provides the IOManager class.
 This class is instantiated with an MPI communicator and provides several overloads of the ``write()`` and ``read()`` methods, to save a Group to HDF5 format or read a Group in from HDF5.
 IOManager optionally uses the SCR library for scalable I/O